 There’s no such thing as a standard year in wine.
-There’s always drama.
-There’s always things going wrong.
+Always drama.
+Always things going wrong.
 Needs to adjust for.
 Especially in a climate as turbulent as Portland.
 As a result, most local winemakers are here because they’re attracted to that extra layer of uncertainty.

 Think back to Sarah’s jazz musical training.
 Some of the best jazz is… improvisational.
 Simply knowing the instruments, what results they can produce and then playing to discover the best end result and all the surprising, wonderful sounds (and tastes) along the way.

 Sarah’s move from indie to corporate

 Is 2014, Sarah made a big and surprising move from being an indie Oregon winemaker who produced about 5,000 cases a year to a commercial winemaker.